thinc-org/awesome-stack/README.md

 - [AstroNvim](https://github.com/AstroNvim/AstroNvim) - An aesthetic and feature-rich neovim config with a great set of plugins.
 - [charmbracelet/bubbletea](https://github.com/charmbracelet/bubbletea) - Bubble Tea is a fun, functional and stateful way to build terminal apps using the Elm Architecture.
+- [Effect](https://www.effect.website/) - A powerful TypeScript library for creating complex, synchronous, and asynchronous programs with structured concurrency and safe resource management.
 - [helix-editor](https://helix-editor.com/) - A minimal terminal text editor with a focus on speed and simplicity.
 - [lazyvim](https://www.lazyvim.org/) - Simplified Vim configuration for beginners
 - [styfle/dub](https://github.com/styfle/dub) - Dub is an open-source link management tool for modern marketing teams to create, share, and track short links.